 The advantage here: Linktree offers a low-friction way for you to let visitors decide how they want to deepen their engagement with you.

 A word of caution, though: Linktree can be a bit of a double-edged sword.
-Social media marketing expert and Zero to Launch entrepreneur Rachel Clark tells us that she’s seen engagement go down when her clients used Linktree.
+Social media marketing expert and entrepreneur Rachel Clark tells us that she’s seen engagement go down when her clients used Linktree.
 Confronted with too many options, visitors may take the option of doing nothing at all.

 2. Making a plan